 The Annunciation and Saint Gabriel

-This is a reflection on Saint Gabriel and the Annunciation.
-It discusses both since the feast of Saint Gabriel the Archangel is on March 24th, the vigil of the Annunciation.
+Here we will discusses both the Annunciation and Saint Gabriel, since the feast of Saint Gabriel the Archangel is on March 24th, the vigil of the Annunciation.

 "Behold thou shalt conceive in thy womb, and shalt bring forth a son; and thou shalt call his name Jesus.
 He shall be great, and shall be called the Son of the most High; and the Lord God shall give unto him the throne of David his father; and he shall reign in the house of Jacob for ever.
 And of his kingdom there shall be no end."

 "How shall this be done, because I know not man?"

 And the angel answering, said to her:

 "The Holy Ghost shall come upon thee, and the power of the most High shall overshadow thee.
 And therefore also the Holy which shall be born of thee shall be called the Son of God."